calnix/stakingPro/Documentation/ContractExplanations.md

 - Updates all vault accounts for all active distributions
 - This ensures all rewards are properly calculated and booked
 - Only callable when contract is under maintenance.

+Nested call to updateDistributionIndexes:

+- Updates all active distribution indexes to current timestamp
+- This ensures all rewards are properly calculated and booked

+### Note on drift

+- if we are updating a long list of vaults, there would be drift from the timestamp at which the distribution indexes were first updated, till some subsequent update of vaults.
+- this would trigger a repeat update of distribution indexes to the current timestamp.
+- distributions could be updated for repeatedly, as we continue on with repeated calls of updateAllVaultAccounts.
+- subsequent updates to distribuiton indexes would create a discrepancy in rewards calculations vs boosted balances updates, resulting from changing the NFT_MULTIPLIER.
+- this would result in some vaults having a discrepancy in rewards calculations.
+- this is acceptable as part of having an update process to begin with.

 ## updateNftMultiplier